 and

 whirlpool

 use before

 routine

 footcare.

 Seventytwo percent of respondents

 said that

 they grind

 nails.
 Some

 who don't

 grind nails

-Given the reported increase in the diabetic patient population, it's not surprising that there was an overall to Wound Care
+Given the reported increase in the diabetic patient population, it's not surprising that there was an overall increase in the percentage of wound care patients as well.

 Refer Patients